 In addition to Crane's responsibilities as the recruiting coordinator, he oversees official and unofficial visits, assists in the development of YSU's wings, scouts opponents and helps with game and practice preparation.
+Under Crane’s tutelage, Youngstown State has led the Horizon League in 3-pointers per game in four straight seasons.
+The Penguins who own the top three spots on the program’s career 3-pointers list all played under Crane and Barnes.

 Crane, like Barnes, came to Youngstown with a year of experience in the Horizon League to his credit.
 Crane was an assistant at Cleveland State in 2012-13, and he had five more seasons of collegiate coaching experience before coming to YSU.
 Additionally, he spent three years as a head coach at Team Wisconsin Select, a top AAU program.